Deploying In App AI Agents in Financial Services: Security and Compliance Considerations

 The governance framework

-The institutions that deploy Agentic UI most successfully in financial services have a governance framework in place before they go live.
+The institutions that deploy in app agents most successfully in financial services have a governance framework in place before they go live.
 This framework typically includes:

-• A clear definition of which decisions the AI can make autonomously and which require human review
+- A clear definition of which actions the agent can take autonomously and which require human review

-• A model risk management process that applies to AI systems
+- A model risk management process that applies to AI agents

-• A data governance policy that covers AI data collection and retention
+- A data governance policy that covers what the agent collects and retains

-• A regulatory change management process for updating the AI system when regulations change
+- A regulatory change management process for updating the agent when regulations change

 Building this framework takes time.
 But it's significantly easier to build it before deployment than to retrofit it after.

-Questions about deploying Agentic UI in a regulated financial services environment?
+Questions about deploying an in app voice agent in a regulated financial services environment?
 Get in touch.

 Topics